usersina/bi-example/docs/designing-a-data-warehouse.md

 The steps below skim the theory in a brief way but focus more on the designing process of a specific data warehouse, for a specific business.

+1. Identifying the business process
+2. Identifying the grain
+3. Choosing the dimensions
+4. Identifying the measures

 ## **I. Identifying the business process**

 - **In general**